gbetorre/rischi/README.md

 </sub>

 ### 2025
+- [2.2.3] (04/03/2025) Added facility to insert multiple activities through a single submission
 - [2.2.2] (03/03/2025) Added facility to update the order of activities linked to a process
 - [2.2.1] (25/02/2025) Added facility to insert multiple inputs through a single submission
 - [2.2.0] (19/02/2025) Added facility to insert new inputs and/or link an existing input to a process